Constructs a control object for est = "admc", the Monte Carlo aggregate

 Gradient mode:

-"sens"(sensitivity equations, default),"fd"(forward finite differences),"cfd"(central finite differences), or"none"(derivative-free).
-A warning is issued when"sens"is requested but the sensitivity model is unavailable; the estimator then falls back to forward finite differences.- grad_h
+"sens"(sensitivity equations, default),"fd"(central finite differences; forward was removed in 0.4.1), or"none"(derivative-free).
+A warning is issued when"sens"is requested but the sensitivity model is unavailable; the estimator then falls back to central finite differences.- grad_h

 Step size for finite-difference gradient evaluation during optimization (used by